uthm4n/morpheus-burp-plugin/README.md

 # morpheus-burp-plugin
-A Morpheus plugin that triggers a scan in Burp Suite
+A Morpheus plugin to trigger a scan in Burp Suite